-The Council will be submitting a planning application in mid-2019 and conducted public outreach sessions in January at the Park & Ride.
+The Council will be submitting a planning application in early 2020 and we have conducted public outreach sessions in January and November.
 The same team has been designing a similar project for the St Ives Park & Ride, on the northern end of the Guided Busway.
 These projects form part of a larger vision of smart energy grids around Cambridge’s transport network.

 Once the project is approved and construction gets underway, work will be conducted in stages to keep as much of the car park open as possible.
 Once complete, there will be no loss of car parking spaces.

 We are keen to hear your thoughts on the project.
 Give your feedback by clicking below.”